 There’s no point in having a ‘last line of defense’ that isn’t robust against security threats – backups can also be hacked!
-A plugin like UpdraftPlus encrypts your stored data and uses encryption when transporting your website to cloud storage.
+Choose a plugin that encrypts your stored data and uses encryption when transporting your website to cloud storage.

 Take some of the sting out of disaster recovery

 Once you’ve chosen, installed and setup your WordPress backup plugin, you’ll barely have to think about backups again.
 That is, until the day of disaster, when you can easily restore your shiny, untainted website in a matter of minutes.
 The right backup plugin can take much of the sting out of disaster recovery.
 There’s nothing like the smug, satisfying feeling that comes from knowing that your foresight and preparation saved your WordPress website from disaster.